Abu Dhabi's Etihad secures U.S. route-sharing deal with JetBlue

+BRIEF-Singapore Exchange posts 7 pct fall in Q3 net profit to S$83 mln

+* Interim dividend per share 5 cents, unchanged Source text for Eikon: Further company coverage:

-ABU DHABI Abu Dhabi's state-owned Etihad Airways has secured a deal to share route codes with U.S. carrier JetBlue Airways (JBLU.O), it said on Wednesday, a move which extends the reach of its apparent network in the United States and nearby markets.
+ABU DHABI Jan 22 Abu Dhabi's state-owned Etihad Airways has secured a deal to share route codes with U.S. carrier JetBlue Airways, it said on Wednesday, a move which extends the reach of its apparent network in the United States and nearby markets.

 Unlisted Etihad will initially code-share on 40 JetBlue routes within the United States from New York and Washington, pending government approval, Etihad said in a statement.